Paawali/PongHockey/README.txt

 (c) Paawali 2018-21
 ---

-Requires python 3.x
+made with python 3.7
 and

 $ pip list
 Package                   Version
 ------------------------- -----------
-pygame                    1.9.6 (newer versions don't work with pygame.mixer, says missing dll file while trying to play menu.mp3, if you kept updating, you're prob fine) pymunk                    5.6.0 or newer
+pygame                    1.9.6
+pymunk                    5.6.0

+*these versions seem to be very specific, tested with updated ones, issues arise.

 Music by: mathgrant, https://freemusicarchive.org/music/mathgrant/ {